netwerk-digitaal-erfgoed/registry-poc/api.md

 --|--
 400 Bad Request | The request is invalid
 404 Not Found | The resource does not exist
+428 Precondition Required | The precondition header is missing (If-Match) 412 Precondition Failed | The precondition header is invalid (If-Match)

 ### <a id="endpoint-organization-unregister">Unregister an organization profile</a>